siouan/frontend-gradle-plugin/README.md

 #### Use Node/NPM/Yarn apart from Gradle

-If Node and NPM/Yarn may be used apart from Gradle, it is mandatory to apply the following steps:
+If you plan to use the downloaded distributions of Node/NPM/Yarn apart from Gradle, apply the following steps:

 - Create a `NODEJS_HOME` environment variable containing the real path set in the `nodeInstallDirectory` property.
 - Add the Node/NPM executables' directory to the `PATH` environment variable:
   - On Unix-like O/S, add the `$NODEJS_HOME/bin` path.
   - On Windows O/S, add `%NODEJS_HOME%` path.

+Optionally, if Yarn is enabled and you don't want to enter Yarn's executable absolute path on a command line:

-- If Yarn is enabled, create a `YARN_HOME` environment variable containing the real path set in the `yarnInstallDirectory` property.
+- Create a `YARN_HOME` environment variable containing the real path set in the `yarnInstallDirectory` property.
 - Add the Yarn executable's directory to the `PATH` environment variable:
   - On Unix-like O/S, add the `$YARN_HOME/bin` path.
   - On Windows O/S, add the `%YARN_HOME%\bin` path.